verekia/js-stack-from-scratch/tutorial/06-react-router-ssr-helmet/README.md

 export default App
 ```

-🏁 Run `yarn start`.
+🏁 Run `yarn start` and `yarn dev:wds`.
 Open `http://localhost:8000`, and click on the links to navigate between our different pages.
 You should see the URL changing dynamically.
 Switch between different pages and use the back button of your browser to see that the browsing history is working as expected.

 Now, let's say you navigated to `http://localhost:8000/hello` this way.
 Hit the refresh button.
 You now get a 404, because our Express server only responds to `/`.
 As you navigated between pages, you were actually only doing it on the client-side.
 Let's add server-side rendering to mix to get the expected behavior.

 ## Server-Side Rendering

-> 💡 **Server-Side Rendering** is
+> 💡 **Server-Side Rendering** means rendering your app at the initial load of the page instead of relying on JavaScript to render it in the client's browser.

+SSR is essential for SEO and provides a better user experience by showing the app to your users right away.

+The first thing we're going to do here is to migrate most of our client code to the shared / isomorphic / universal part of our codebase, since the server is now going to render our React app too.

 ### The big migration to `shared`

-Mostly for SEO and fast initial load.

 - Move all the files located under `client` to `shared`, except `src/client/index.jsx`.